All Episodes

 Hi.

-Now I'm fifty-six years old, Rush.
+Now, I'm 56 years old, Rush.

-I didn't go to college, but I can tell you that the first amendment and what the first amendment said wasn't at the top of my list of what I thought I needed to know.
+I didn't go to college, but I can tell you that the First Amendment and what the First Amendment said wasn't at the top of my list of what I thought I needed to know.

 What I needed to know is how to work, how to survive, how to take care of a family.